 Apart from studying a wide range of exciting historic periods, students learn a range of important skills that will help them with A-levels and future work.
 These include:

 - excellent communication and writing skills

 - how to construct an argument

-- research and problem skills
+- research skills

 - investigation and problem-solving skills

 - analytical and interpretation skills

 FUTURE CAREER PATHS

-Studying history can lead on to some exciting career options, including:

-Journalism, Law, Business, Politics,

-Archaeology, Marketing, Teaching
+Studying history can lead on to some exciting career options, including: Journalism, Law, Business, Politics, Archaeology, Marketing, Teaching

 WHAT STUDENTS SAY

 "History is a challenging subject but it's worth it!
 We have learnt about some really interesting topics and I feel that the skills I have been taught will be really useful for the future."

 "I have really enjoyed studying History at GCSE.
 The staff are supportive, and I have enjoyed learning about some really important topics."

 FRENCH

 GCSE

 Through learning French, students will, as well as becoming proficient in the target language, develop a deeper understanding of how their own language works.
 Students will build resilience and attain a range of skills and strategies to enable them to problem solve and think strategically.
 Students will also develop a greater sense of their own culture whilst studying the culture of the French speaking world at the same time.

 COURSE CONTENT

-Students will increasingly understand how the French language works through a range of topics, such as technology, free-time, French festivals, charity work and careers.
+Students will increasingly understand how the French language works through a range of topics, such as food and drink, places in the town, school and future opportunities, family, friends and environmental issues.
 Students will grow in confidence, access a wide range of high quality, authentic texts and have first class communication skills.

-FUTURE CAREER PATHS

-Students who study GCSE French are valued for their academic abilities and interpersonal qualities.
-Consequently, there are a wide range of career options available, including Interpreting, Translation, International Business and Law, Travel and Tourism, Journalism, Sales and Marketing, International Finance, Politics and many more!

-WHAT STUDENTS SAY

-"I have enjoyed the topics we have studied for GCSE French.
-I feel like I have learnt a lot about the French Tourist Industry and French Speaking countries in general.
-I feel really satisfied when I have completed Translation tasks; they are challenging but you feel like you have achieved."

 SUBJECT UNITS AND ASSESSMENT OUTLINE

-There are three themes of study:
+There are six themes of study:

+Theme 1: My Personal World

+Theme 2: Lifestyle and Wellbeing

+Theme 3: My Neighbourhood

+Theme 4: Media and Technology

+Theme 5: Studying and My Future

-Theme 1: Identity and culture
+Theme 6: Travel and Tourism

-Theme 2: Local, national, international areas of interest Theme 3: Current and future study and employment.

-The content of these themes is assessed at the end of Year 11 via four exams in Listening, Speaking, Reading and Writing.
+The content of these themes is assessed at the end of Year 11 via four exams in Listening,

+Speaking, Reading and Writing.

 Each exam is worth 25% of the total GCSE.

 WHY CHOOSE FRENCH?